 Fortunately, the Do Little bike seat is enjoyable for all.
 Child and adult are free to chat and interact as they bike, making boredom impossible and offering a bonding experience.

 The Do Little fits a wide age range which makes the seat a good investment if you’re buying it for a toddler.
 Do Little markets the seat as appropriate for ages 18 months to 7 years, but I would argue that it is probably best suited for kids 2.5 years to 6 years old.
-Kids need to have the good sense to hold onto the handlebars and keep their feat in the stirrups before introducing them to an open seat this this.
+Kids need to have the good sense to hold onto the handlebars and keep their feet in the stirrups before introducing them to an open seat like this.
 On the other end of the spectrum, your child is likely to get to tall to use the Do Little before they are 7, BUT if you have a particularly small child it is possible.
 My small 5 year old fits comfortably on the seat with some room yet to grow.

 Compared to nearly any alternative, the Do Little is incredibly lightweight.
 Trailers and trailer-cycles, in particular are heavy.
 Even compared to a good rear-mounted bike seat like the Yepp Maxi, you’ll find that the Do Little saves you some weight.
 This is nice because kids are already heavy to haul, you don’t want to add a lot of additional weight in the process.

 The Do Little bike seat costs $160 NZD.
-As of the writing of this reveiw, that converts to about $110 USD.
+As of the writing of this review, that converts to about $110 USD.
 That’s on par with other bike seats and much cheaper than a high-quality bicycle trailer or trailer-cycle.
 Considering that the seat is durable and can be used for several years before being outgrown, the Do Little is a smart buy.

 In case the seat itself wasn’t nice enough, it also comes with a few thoughtful extras that we appreciated such as a carrying bag.
 Since the seat has several small parts (such as bolts) it is nice to have somewhere to store everything securely together when not in use.
 It also comes with a few extra bolts in case you were to lose one, and rubber shims to help as a work-around in case you have external cable housing on your top tube where the seat mounts.